poker

 Poker Math – Basics

-Here is a quick example of how essential poker math can be used in Poker.
-A common estimation by a player at Poker is to judge the strength of his/her opponent's cards.
+Here is a quick example of how poker math can be used in Poker.
+A common estimation by a player at Poker is to judge the strength of their opponent's cards.
 Here is where you can use basic poker math.
-There could be a probability that your opponent is bluffing, and you hold a better hand than him/her.
-Let’s take a scenario when your opponent poker bluffs one time for every three times he/she has the best hand on the River.

 • This means that there is a 3 in 4 chance that your opponent will have a better hand than you in that round.